valhuber/ApiLogicServer/README.md

 The sample project provides an excellent opportunity to study one of *key differentiators* of ApiLogicServer - ***declarative logic***:
 * The customizable project is open in VSCode, editing `declare_logic.py`, which illustrates how [5 rules can replace 200 lines of code](https://github.com/valhuber/LogicBank/wiki/by-code)
 * Create logic, using IDE services such as code completion
-* Use IDE services to set breakpoints, and inspect variables and the log as shown below:
+* Use IDE services to set breakpoints, and inspect variables and the log as shown below (try it with [this procedure](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs#logic-debugging):

 <figure><img src="https://raw.githubusercontent.com/valhuber/ApiLogicServer/main/images/docker/VSCode/logic-debug.png"></figure>